c-haisten/c2c_summit/c2c-summit-lab-guide.md

 #### Compliance in the Cloud

 Many organizations struggle maintaining a grasp on compliance in the cloud.
-So far we can inspected Exampli’s IaC and found some troubling trends.
+So far we have inspected Exampli’s IaC and found some troubling trends.
 Additionally, at runtime many assets are still vulnerable due to risky configurations and careless development practices.

 With multiple upcoming compliance audits bearing down on Exampli’s CISO’s calendar it's time to begin reporting on what is in a failed state and what needs to be done to get the organization’s cloud footprint compliant.